The AI Search Manual

 AI Content Creators

 These creators make content specifically optimized for AI understanding and citation.
-They know how to structure information in semantic units that AI systems prefer, while keeping content engaging for human readers.
+They know how to structure information in semantic units that AI systems prefer, while keeping the content engaging for human readers.

 Prompt Engineers